 How to Calculate Your Tax Deductions

 The fixed rate method allows you to claim a set rate for every hour you work from home, and covers your additional running expenses that are often difficult to apportion.
-This includes phone and internet usage, electricity and gas, stationery and computer consumables, such as paper and printer ink.
+The rate covers phone and internet usage, electricity and gas, stationery and computer consumables, such as paper and printer ink.

 You can then separately calculate and claim the following expenses that aren’t included in the fixed rate: